antvis/X6/README.md

 ## Features

 - 🌱　easy-to-customize: based on well known SVG/HTML/CSS or React to custom nodes and edges
-- 🚀　out-of-the-box: built-in 10+ plugins of diagram, such as selection, dnd, redo/undo, snapline, minimap, etc.
+- 🚀　out-of-the-box: built-in 10+ plugins, such as selection, dnd, redo/undo, snapline, minimap, etc.
-- 🧲　data-driven: base on MVC architecture, you can focus more on data logic and business logic
+- 🧲　data-driven: base on MVC architecture, you can focus on data logic and business logic
 - 💯　highly-event-driven: you can react on any event that happens inside the graph

 ## Installation